Published 30th May 2019

 - Close your eyes and keep them closed until the end of the test.
 All you have to do is say “right” or “left” as soon as you feel a touch on your right or left toes.

 - The helper will now lightly touch your toes using their index (pointing) finger.
-They’ll do this for these 6 toes in this order:
+They’ll do this for these 6 toes in the shown in the diagram below

 If you felt the touch on five or six of the toes, then your sensation is fine.
 You’re not at an increased risk of developing a foot problem due to a lack of sensation.
 However, you must carry on having your annual foot checks at your GP practice.
 Sensation can go at any time and you might not notice.
 If you didn’t feel when two or more of your six toes were touched, then you’re very likely to have reduced sensation.
 And you might be at risk of a foot ulcer.
 It’s best to get it confirmed by a healthcare professional.
 So get an appointment at your GP surgery for a full examination of your feet.